 What is the minimum age for all trips and what is the guide to paddler ratio?

-The minimum age for all trips is 14 years old, and the ratio is always one guide to eight (or less) guests.
+The minimum age is different for all trips (see below for minimum ages) and the ratio is always one guide to eight (or less) guests.

 Do we need any specialist paddling gear?